-- □ First, teacher will explain the meaning of excretion.
-Now, showing pictures of Amoeba and Paramecium, teacher will tell that they remove body waste through their body surface. - □ Teacher will explain that like animals, plants do not excrete.
-They give out carbon dioxide during breathing. - Now, the teacher will ask the students to solve the Checkpoint 2. - At last, teacher will sum up the chapter by going through points given under the head 'At One Go' and make students revise the new terms given under the head 'Remember These Terms'. - Teacher will also help students to solve all the exercises given under the head 'Check Your Study'.
+- First, teacher will explain the meaning of excretion.
+Now, showing pictures of Amoeba and Paramecium, teacher will tell that they remove body waste through their body surface. - Teacher will explain that like animals, plants do not excrete.
+They give out carbon dioxide during breathing. - O Now, the teacher will ask the students to solve the Checkpoint 2. - O At last, teacher will make students revise the new terms given under the head 'Remember These Terms' and sum up the chapter by going through points given under the head 'At One Go'. - O Teacher will also help students to solve all the exercises given under the head 'Check Your Study'.